 5-Ingredient Peanut Butter Homemade Protein Bars Recipe – Post Workout Snack

-These peanut butter homemade protein bars only have 5 ingredients and only take a few minutes to throw the ingredients together.
+These peanut butter bars only have 5 ingredients and only take a few minutes to throw the ingredients together.
 That’s all you do is mix, press in a pan and you can eat them right away!

 - Prep Time: 10 minutes

 - Total Time: 10 minutes

 - Cuisine: Clean Eating

 - Mix all ingredients together until all incorporated and a thick dough is formed – if all the ingredients won’t incorporate slowly add in the almond milk 1/2 Tbsp at a time (the consistency of your peanut butter typically determines if you need the almond milk)